tellomp/mongodb-scraper/README.md

 * Users are able to delete comments left on articles.
 * All stored comments are visible to every user.

+## Live App
+* Scrape and add some articles to our database here!

 ## Technologies Used
 * Express.js
 * Express-handlebars